JGS Fellows Program

 Description

-Thanks to a generous grant from the Joy of Giving Something, Inc., (JGS), Imagining America (IA) invites publicly engaged students who work with photography and/or digital media from our member institutions to apply for a 2018-2019 JGS Fellowship.
+Thanks to a generous grant from the Joy of Giving Something, Inc., (JGS), Imagining America (IA) invites publicly engaged students who work with photography and/or digital media from our member institutions to apply for the JOY OF GIVING SOMETHING (JGS) FELLOWSHIP.
 Selected fellows will commit to a year-long learning exchange that includes tuition support, project support, and opportunities for professional development.

 The goal of the JGS Fellows Program is to elevate photography and digital media as pathways for students to pursue their careers and to make a difference in their communities.
 The program specifically aims to support students for whom economic and family circumstances render such career pathways particularly challenging.